Today's Best Tech Deals

 Where I had difficulty was fastening the camera’s housing to the bracket on the junction box.
 The housing rests on a short pipe nipple that emerges from the center of that bracket.
 Once it’s on there, you put in just one screw to secure the housing to the bracket and prevent it from rotating on the nipple, and a second screw to secure the camera to the housing.
 The camera’s internal stub cable and that plastic wiring connector kept pushing the plastic housing away from the wall.
 I did as the user manual suggested and used silicon caulk to seal the small gap I was left with to prevent water from getting inside, but Netatmo’s tech support insists that I should have been able to close up that gap first.
 You probably won’t encounter this problem if your junction box is deeper or if you can push the wiring inside the wall.

-Once you have the Presence mounted, you install the app and then pair the camera to your smartphone over a Bluetooth connection.
+Once you have the Smart Outdoor Camera mounted, you install the app and then pair the camera to your smartphone over a Bluetooth connection.
 The final step is to provide your Wi-Fi login credentials to the app so the camera can join your home network.

 Is this the outdoor security camera to buy?

 If you don’t mind pulling ethernet cable, the Reolink RLC-410 PoE security camera is another good and very inexpensive alternative.
-But you should take a good long look at the Netatmo Presence.
+But you should take a good long look at the Netatmo Smart Outdoor Camera.
 I think you’ll like it.

 The Netatmo Presence is an exceptionally good, easy to install outdoor security camera that can replace your porch light.